ddecarle/eeb462-2024/Lab5_Phylogenomics1.md

 [back to top](#table-of-contents)

 ### Assess Read Quality (PRINSEQ)

+**NOTE**: As of 23 October 2025, it appears that the online platform for generating prinseq graphs is down.
+Instead, I have uploaded graphs from the processed and unprocessed reads to GitHub.
+[Please download them here](https://github.com/ddecarle/eeb462-2024/blob/main/A_cacatuoides_graphs.zip), and skip steps 14–20 below.

 We will be using PRINSEQ’s online software to generate .png graphs to visualize a summary of our unprocessed and processed reads for *A. cacatuoides*.